Azer-Denker/WKR/README.md

 }
 ```

-**GET api/patient/history/**
+**GET api/Patient/history/**

-Details: API endpoint for all history of a patient .Token authentication required.
+Details: API endpoint for all history of a Patient .Token authentication required.

 response:
 ```json